-Goal: To achieve a design character that results in aesthetically beautiful, distinctive, and long-lasting places that evoke nature, innovation, and creativity, and create a dynamic public realm that cultivates social interaction.
+Goal: To achieve a pedestrian-friendly, transit- and trail-oriented built environment that promotes interconnected, human scale and welcoming places, evokes nature and creativity, and produces a dynamic public realm that encourages social interaction.

-Past development of the BelRed Subarea did not allow for strong attention to the field of urban design.
+Past development of the BelRed subarea did not allow for strong attention to the field of urban design.
 Development was loosely guided and rather discontinuous, with little attention to architectural form, connectivity, and the public realm.
 By contrast, transformation of BelRed into the dynamic mixed use place envisioned by this Plan will require a great deal of attention to high quality and sensitive urban design.

-For new mixed use neighborhoods to successfully attract residents, employees, and visitors, the design of the built environment will need to be pedestrian-friendly, integrated with transit and mobility options, and include deliberate "place-making".
+For new mixed use neighborhoods to successfully attract residents, employees and visitors, the design of the built environment will need to be pedestrian-friendly, integrated with transit and mobility options, and include deliberate "place-making".
 Building and site design and materials will need to reflect the vision for the Subarea and provide quality and permanence.